zhehaowang/zhehao.me/essays/random-realizations.md

 * We've had more than our share of documents with questions and answers, plans and schedules.
 We should perhaps focus on why they did not achieve what they meant to, as a start, I think we need to be very specific with our questions, and be systematic in answering them / getting them answered.

 * MIT is difficult.
-Few things worthwhile are.
+Few things worthwhile are not.
 Taking on these challenges is, too, how you escape your comfort zone.

+* Each of us carries inside us an ideal, a craving, an agenda.
+Something buried in us early on in our journey.
+By appealing to which we are most easily swayed.
+What is it that we seek?
+Is it acknowledgement, power, friendship, wealth, chivalric virtues, intellectual connections, leisure, thrills and adventures, love and attention, among many?
+Whatever we seek, know that
+  * we do not expect it to remain constant in the days to come, hence we should be constantly on the lookout / introspection
+  * it is likely a compound of multiple dimensions and factors intertwined
+  * this craving could shape our perspective, so much as to cast ludicrous lights upon those of others.
+Observe, gather evidence, reason from first principles i.e. our nature, don't assume prematurely, and don't judge.
+Us of this age and living in this culture are perhaps sorely lacking in such aspects, that self expression and individualism are much better developed than the skill and patience of observation.
+We cannot live the past, thus all the more reason to know and to reflect.
+We each are given a golden apple and a choice to make, and youth perhaps is that apple.
+Perhaps Paris did make the best choice.